Iquaridys/File-Scanner-for-Malicious-Code-Detection/README.md

     After the scan, an HTML report (scan_report.html) will be generated with the results.

-    Use CTRL+U (see source) to view the file properly in a browser.
+    Use CTRL+U (view-source) to view the file properly in a browser.

 Usage